Tamara Bunke

-Born to communist parents, Bunke joined the Free German Youth at fifteen and later studied philosophy at university.
-She was recruited as an interpreter for the Socialist Unity Party of Germany, where she met Che Guevara during his 1960 visit to Leipzig.
-In 1961, she moved to Cuba and participated in the Cuban literacy campaign and in the Federation of Cuban Women.
+Born to communist parents, Bunke's childhood was split between Argentina and East Germany.
+She joined the Free German Youth at fourteen and later studied philosophy at university.
+She was multilingual and a multi-instrumentalist with a special interest in Latin American folk music.
+While serving as an interpreter for the Socialist Unity Party of Germany, she met Che Guevara during his 1960 visit to Leipzig.
+In 1961, she moved to Cuba and worked with the Cuban Ministry of Education and the Federation of Cuban Women.